rome/tools/packages/@romefrontend/compiler/lint/rules/js/noUnusedVariables.test.md

  lint/js/noUnusedVariables/reject/1/file.ts:1:6 lint/js/noUnusedVariables ━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ The constant variable a is unused.
+  ✖ The const variable a is unused.

     const a = 4;
           ^